top of page

 None of these statistical explorations panned out.
 Instead, Religious Importance had a linear relationship with Agency that was not moderated by interactions with other factors.

 What does this all mean?
 First, Marx was wrong, at least when it comes to contemporary Mexico City and Bogotá.
-The more religion plays a role in the daily lives of people living in these cities, the more likely they are to believe they can change the world.
+The more religious faith plays a role in the daily lives of people living in these cities, the more likely they are to believe they can change the world.
 This was true even for those at the lower end of the income scale, further undermining Marx’s claim.